wp mail not working

 Next, Send Emails With Attachments

-And if you’re having some trouble getting emails from your Elementor forms, here’s what to do when Elementor contact forms don’t send emails.
+And if your Elementor forms are giving you trouble, here’s what to do when Elementor contact forms don’t send emails.

 You might also want to improve your WordPress SEO.
-See our article on the best WordPress SEO plugins to boost your organic traffic and rankings.
+See our guide to the best WordPress SEO plugins to grow your organic traffic.

 Fix Your WordPress Emails Now